rust-osdev/uefi-rs/README.md

   You need to extract `OVMF_CODE.fd` and `OVMF_VARS.fd` to the same directory as the `build.py` file.
   Alternatively, install OVMF using your distro's package manager and change the paths in the script file.
 - [Xargo](https://github.com/japaric/xargo): this is essential if you plan to do any sort of cross-platform / bare-bones Rust programming.
+- [LLD](https://lld.llvm.org/): the LLVM project linker is currently the only supported linker.
+  Alternatively, you can use `link.exe` if you are on Windows.

 ### Steps
 It's as simple as running the `build.py` script with the `build` and `run` arguments: